tastypeanut/uc3m-ui-website2/README.md

 });
  ```

 `form_register()` disables the form's default action, and uses the [jQuery.serializeJSON()](https://github.com/marioizquierdo/jquery.serializeJSON) plugin to convert the input to a JSON object that we later stringify and encode with Base64.
-It also check that the email is not already registered before creating the cookie and setting what cookie is in use.
+It also checks that the email is not already registered before creating the cookie and setting what cookie is in use.

 ```javascript
 function form_register(){